U.S. federal government response to the COVID-19 pandemic: Administration officials

 Public health officials stressed that local governments would need assistance from the federal government if there were school and business closures.
 On March 23, Surgeon General Jerome Adams made several media appearances, in which he endorsed physical distancing measures and warned the country: "This week, it's going to get bad ... we really, really need everyone to stay at home ...
 Every single second counts.
 And right now, there are not enough people out there who are taking this seriously."
 On April 5, Anthony Fauci said that as many as 50% of coronavirus carriers may be asymptomatic.
 In late April, Trump's adviser and son-in-law, Jared Kushner, declared that in response to the pandemic "the federal government rose to the challenge, and this is a great success story."
 By mid-May, media appearances of senior federal health officials had been sharply reduced.
+Six CDC staff members spoke to CNN for a story published on May 20.
+The officials said the CDC was not trusted by the White House and had "been muzzled", with their post-March recommendations "watered down".

+In early May, President Trump proposed that the coronavirus task force be phased out to accommodate another group centered on reopening the economy.
+Amid a backlash, Trump publicly stated that the coronavirus task force would continue "indefinitely".
+However, by the end of May, the coronavirus task force was meeting far less frequently.

 After Trump himself tested positive for COVID-19 on October 2, he was admitted into Walter Reed.
 After a press briefing by the President's personal physician on October 4, an administration source close to the President stated that Trump was admitted due to concerns over "worsening" vitals and conditions.
 This source was later identified by the AP as White House Chief of Staff Mark Meadows, who was caught on camera asking to be "off the record" after the physician ended the press briefing.
 Meadows' statement to the press contradicted statements and stances given by the physician during the press conference.
 During the same press conference, the physician also confused reporters when he mistakenly stated that Trump's diagnosis was for the "past 72 hours", later clarifying that he meant the past three days.
 Over a year later, Meadows revealed that Trump had actually tested positive (and also negative from another test) prior to debating Biden on September 29.